fridayshoes/acebook-node-priceless/README.md

 - Check that it's running using `brew services list`

 If you have issues that are not resolved by these tips, please reach out to a coach and, once the issue is resolved, we can add a new tip!

+## Known bugs

+- User can't see posts made by other users on their own wall when using the profile button on the nav bar, but can see posts made by other users on their own wall when using the profile buttons on the main wall posts.